-Nor is this the usual case in which the Court is asked to overrule a precedent.
-Here considerations of stare decisis cut in both directions.
-On the one hand, we have a series of rulings that municipalities and counties are not "persons" for purposes of § 1983.
-On the other hand, many decisions of this Court have been premised on the amenability of school boards and similar entities to § 1983 suits.

-In Monroe and its progeny, we have answered a question that was never actually briefed or argued in this Court-whether a municipality is liable in damages for injuries that are the direct result of its official policies.
-"The theory of the complaint [in Monroe was] that under the circumstances [t]here alleged the City [was] liable for the acts of its police officers, by virtue of respondent superior."
+It is important to note that considerations of stare decisis cut in both directions in this case.
+On the one hand, we have a series of rulings hat municipalities and counties are not "persons" for purposes of § 1983.
+In the somewhat accidental manner that characterizes some of the Court's decisions in this area, cf. Runyon v.
+McCrary, 427 U. S. 160, 186 n. \ (1976), we have answered a questioin that was never actually briefed or argued in this Court.
+In Monroe-which announced the principle of absolute municipal immunity-"[t]he theory of the complaint [was] that under the circumstances [t]here alleged the City [was] liable for the acts of its police officers, by virtue of respondent superior."
 Brief for Petitioners, O. T. 1960, No. 39, p.
-21. Respondents answered that adoption of petitioners' position would expose "Chicago and every other municipality in the United States . . , to Civil Rights liability through no action of its own and based on
+21.5 Respondents answered that adoption of petitioners' position would expose "Chicago and every other municipality in the United States . . . to Civil Rights liability through no action of its own and based on action contrary to its own ordinances and the laws of the state it is a part of."
+Brief for Respondents, supra, p.
+26. Thus the

-Griffin v.
-Breckenridge, 403 U. S. 88 (1971); Boys Market v.
-Retail Clerks Union, 398 U. S. 235 (1970); Burnet v.
-Coronado Oil & Gas Co., 285 U. S. 393, 406-407 n.
-1 (1932) (Brandeis, J., dissenting).
+Clerks Union, Local 770, 398 U. S. 235 (1970); Burnet v.
+Coronado Oil & Gas Co., supra, at 406 n.
+1.

-5 The District Court in Monroe ruled in the municipality's favor, stating: "since the liability of the City of Chicago is based on the doctrine of respondent superior, and since I have already held that the complaint fails to state a claim for relief against the agents of the city, there is no claim for relief against the city itself."
+\ The District Court in Monroe ruled against municipal liability, stating: "since the liability of the City of Chicago is based on the doctrine of respondeat superior, and since I have already held that the complaint fails to state a claim for relief against the agents of the city, there is no claim for relief against the city itself."
 Record, O. T. 1960, No. 39, p.
 30. The Court of Appeals affirmed for the same reason.
 272 F. 2d 365-366 (CA7 1959).

 Petitioners in this Court also offered an alternative argument that the city of Chicago was a "person" for purposes of § 1983, Brief for Petitioners, O. T. 1960, No. 39, p.
-25, but the underlying theory of municipal liability remained one of respondent superior.
+25, but the underlying theory of municipal liability remained one of respondeat superior.